 We strive for clean, minimalistic design that incorporates strong photography and bold color, grounded in orange and smokey.

-The UT brand book sets out several tiers of color pallettes that are available for use in marketing publications.
-Whenever possible, the primary pallette of UT orange, white and smokey should be used on its own.
+The UT brand book sets out several tiers of color palettes that are available for use in marketing publications.
+Whenever possible, the primary palette of UT orange, white and smokey should be used on its own.

 Some publications require accent colors for interest.
 In the second level of palette colors Haslam primarily uses globe, with occasional accents of torch, especially with orange to torch fades.